-WWE News: Reason Why Zack Sabre, Jr Is Not A Part Of The ‘WWE United Kingdom Championship’ Tournament
+WWE News: Reason Why Zack Sabre, Jr. Is Not A Part Of The ‘WWE United Kingdom Championship’ Tournament

 The WWE United Kingdom Championship Tournament is promising a weekend of action-packed professional wrestling, showing the fans a different style that some may not be used to.
-Already, day one showed that this division is worth investing in, and has all the tools to succeed in ever greater heights than the Cruiserweight Division.
-Not only does this give promotions in the UK a possibility to be a recruiting ground for more members on the WWE roster, but it gives competitors something to strive for while wrestling for independent promotions.
+Already, day one showed that this division is worth investing in, and has all the tools to succeed in even greater heights than the Cruiserweight Division.
+Not only does this give promotions in the U.K. a possibility to be a recruiting ground for more members on the WWE roster, but it also gives competitors something to strive for while wrestling for independent promotions.

 One of the most popular wrestlers in the United Kingdom is Zack Sabre, Jr. In both 2014 and 2015, Sabre, Jr. was voted Technical Wrestler of the Year by the Wrestling Observer Newsletter.
 In his career spanning over a dozen years, he has also been involved in feuds with a number of notable names, such as Finn Balor (as Prince Devitt), Sami Zayn (as El Generico), and Daniel Brian (as Bryan Danielson).